block-hczhai/block2-preview/docs/source/user/forte.rst

 .. _user_forte:

-DMRGSCF (forte)
+DMRGSCF (Forte)
 ====================

-In this section we explain how to use ``block2`` and ``forte`` for CASSCF and DSRG calculations with DMRG as the active space solver.
+In this section we explain how to use ``block2`` and ``Forte`` for CASSCF and DSRG calculations with DMRG as the active space solver.

-``forte`` is an open-source package for strongly correlated methods, developed by Evangelista group.
+``Forte`` is an open-source package for strongly correlated methods, developed by Evangelista group.
 The detailed instruction for the installation and the usage of the code can be found in https://forte.readthedocs.io/.